Sacred Earth Sacred Action

 Sacred Earth, Sacred Action focuses on the ways that Colorado communities are impacted by climate change and how elemental wisdom can deepen our collective resilience in the face of the challenges we face.

-This two-day event creates a powerful opportunity for community leaders to explore the intersection of climate science, spirituality, and justice.
+This one-day, hybrid event creates a powerful opportunity for community leaders to explore the intersection of climate science, spirituality, and justice.
 Funded by a Climate Science in Theological Education Grant from the AAAS Dialogue on Science, Ethics, and Religion (DoSER), SESA is designed to equip current and future ministers and community leaders with the knowledge and tools to integrate climate science into their work.

 Join us as we deepen our collective ability to take justice-driven and spiritually-rooted actions to care for the places we call home for this generation and those who will follow.